krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 as an analytical middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.

+If reading code is more your style than reading mathematical notation, then we recommend jumping into the code and running the examples (or writing your own) to understand how things work.
+If you find bugs, please raise them!

 Finally, for those who want to dive deeper into the formal mathematical
 underpinnings of the calculus, we have the theory track, which perhaps goes